astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 If you navigate over to the "Users" tab of your Workspace Dashboard, you'll be able to see who has access to the Workspace.

 If you'd like to share access to other members of your organization, invite them to a Workspace you're a part of.
 Once they are part of your Workspace, Deployment Admins can grant them varying levels of access to Airflow Deployments within the Workspace.
+For more information, read [Manage User Permissions on Astronomer Cloud](/docs/cloud/stable/manage-astronomer/workspace-permissions/).

 ### Workspace Permissions

 Users in a Workspace can be given the role of a **Viewer**, **Editor**, or **Admin***.
-An exact breakdown of these roles can be found in the [User Roles and Permissions](/docs/cloud/stable/manage-astronomer/workspace-permissions/) section.
+An exact breakdown of these roles can be found in [Manage User Permissions on Astronomer Cloud](/docs/cloud/stable/manage-astronomer/workspace-permissions/).